 These flies suggest a wide range of naturals without being specific to any particular fly.
 This is often your best approach unless you know what the fish are feeding on, fish see in them "what they want to see".

 A fly invented and shown to me by my good friend Jeremy Lucas.
 Jeremy, one of England's most capped internationals, created this fly for fishing the Welsh Dee during the 2006 International River Fishing Competition.
 A simple, but very effective fly, which I have named "Generic CDC" as Jeremy didn't give it a name himself.
-I gave it that name as it really is a fly for every situation: it can imitate mayflies (olives or upwinged flies), sedges, terrestrials, stoneflies, etc. Tied on the superb Tiemco 103BL hook.
-Size 17.
+I gave it that name as it really is a fly for every situation: it can imitate mayflies (olives or upwinged flies), sedges, terrestrials, stoneflies, etc. Size 16.

 I have used the Black Klinkhamer for many years and it rarely lets me down.
 It suggests a wide range of black terrestrials and even works as a Hawthorn Fly imitation.
 With the abdomen below the surface it looks like a struggling terrestrial stuck in the surface film.
 It's a great search pattern through the summer months floated down foam lanes, in front of trees, under bushes, etc. It is also effective on lochs and lakes as a hatching midge/terrestrial imitation.
 Size 14.

-A big fly with a bright pink wing, used as a dry fly when fishing the duo/New Zealand/Klink & Dink style.
+A big fly with a bright pink wing, used as a dry fly when fishing duo/New Zealand/Klink & Dink style.
 The wing aids sighting and the generous hackling aids floatation when fished with heavily weighted nymphs in fast water.
 Although used mainly as an indicator for the nymphs, the Pinkhamer takes its fair share of trout too... be ready for an aggressive take immediately after landing on the water!
-Available sizes - 12 and 14.
-Size 12 for fast water/larger nymph and size 14 for slower water/smaller nymph.
+Sizes 12 and 14.

 A superb fly invented by Bob Wyatt and described in his books "Trout Hunting" and "What Trout Want".
 It can be used to imitate many naturals from terrestrials to hatching olives and sedges.
 A good search pattern and good when you've had other flies ignored or refused.
 Vary the size according to the water fished, i.e. in fast, turbulent water use a bigger size and on smooth glides use a smaller size.
 Apply floatant to the deer hair wing only and I usually wet the abdomen with a little saliva before casting so that it sits correctly in the surface film, half in, half out.
 Available in sizes 14, 16, and 18.